masciarra/encrypted-icmp-tunnel/README.md

 Encrypted ICMP Tunnel in Python:

-Client and server scripts to send/receive encrypted text over ICMP
+Client and server scripts to send/receive encrypted text over ICMP.

 References ICMP code from: